9. Relations

 For example, imagine a university database of students.
 The database needs to have a record for each student, and the student’s record needs to include fields for the student’s name(s), the unique student ID number for the student, the student’s current status, a list of courses that the student has enrolled in or has completed (along with the grade earned in each completed course,) and possibly other data associated with the student.
 One way to visualize the database is as a two-dimensional table, similar to a spreadsheet worksheet, where each row corresponds to a record and each column corresponds to a field; each row can be treated as an ordered \(n\)-tuple, where \(n\) is the number of fields.

 In this chapter, you will learn about the formal definition of relation, operations and properties of relations.
 You will also learn about some special types of relations, namely partial orderings and equivalence relations.
-As a special case of equivalence relations, you will learn aobut congruence relations of integers as well as modular arithmetic.
+As a special case of equivalence relations, you will learn about congruence relations of integers as well as modular arithmetic.

 Key terms and concepts covered in this chapter: